-We have experienced losses in the three months ended March 31, 2008, the year ended December 31, 2007, and in the past.
-We may not achieve and thereafter maintain profitability if our revenue increases more slowly than we expect or not at all.
+We have experienced losses in the past and in the current fiscal year ended December 31, 2008.
+We may not achieve, and thereafter maintain, profitability if our revenue increases more slowly than we expect or if it decreases.
 In addition, virtually all of our operating expenses are fixed in the short term, so any shortfall in anticipated revenue in a given period could significantly reduce our operating results below expectations.
-Our accumulated deficit was \$19.4 million as of March 31, 2008.
+Our accumulated deficit was \$119.9 million as of March 31, 2009.
 We expect to continue to incur significant expenses in connection with:

-- funding for research and development; - expansion of our solution implementation teams; - expansion of our sales and marketing efforts; and - additional non-cash charges relating to amortization of intangibles and stock-based compensation.
+- funding for research and development; - expansion of our solution implementation teams; - · expansion of our sales and marketing efforts; and - additional non-cash charges relating to amortization and stock-based compensation.

-As a result, we will need to significantly increase revenue to maintain profitability on a quarterly or annual basis.
-Any of these factors could cause our stock price to decline.
+As a result, if we do not significantly increase revenue to reach or maintain profitability on a quarterly or annual basis, our stock price could decline.
+We may be subject to additional impairment of our long-lived assets.